Turkish: Translation & simultaneous interpreting

 - The first Turkish dictionary dates back to the 11th century.

 Turkish is the official language of Turkey and Cyprus.
-It is further acknowledged as a minorty language in Kosovo, North Macedonia and Romania.
+It is further acknowledged as a minority language in Kosovo, North Macedonia and Romania.
 There are approx. 70 million native Turkish speakers, most of whom live in Turkey, Cyprus and neighbouring countries.

 Turkish is, just like Azerbaijani and Turkem, part of the Oghuz branch of Turkic languages and is the most common of this group.

 There are six different dialects in Turkey: Black Sea region, East, Southeast and Central Anatolia, Aegean and Istanbul.
 The Istanbul dialect is the most important one as the Turkish standard language is based on it or rather on its phonetics.
 There can be small but also big differences between the dialects and the country-specific variants.
 The Turkish translator or interpreter has to know these differences and translate them correctly to avoid misunderstandings.
 This is why we always recommend to commission an experienced and competent language expert with the translation of your documents or with your interpreting project.
 The Nuremberg interpreting and translation agency AP Fachübersetzungen works exclusively with certified and experienced Turkish translators and interpreters and can thus guarantee the high quality and accuracy of your translation.
-Whether you need a consecutive, simultaneous, court, liaison or conference interpreter or a specialist translator for Turkish - you can always rely on our translation agency.
+Whether you need a consecutive, telephone, whisper, trade fair, simultaneous, court, liaison or conference interpreter or a specialist translator for Turkish - you can always rely on our translation agency.

-Countries where Turkish is spoken
+Countries where Turkish is spoken: